 The TTCF will monitor and control all MTG satellites using the S band.
 The facility will simultaneously monitor the two closely-located MTG satellites from one site with one antenna, pointing the antenna at a virtual point in between the two spacecraft.

-- Two remote sites (with one antenna each) in Fucino, Italy, and Cheia, Romania, able to simultaneously support the operations for two satellite.
+- Two remote sites (with one antenna each) in Fucino, Italy (Figure 2), and Cheia, Romania, able to simultaneously support the operations for two satellite.

 - The monitoring and control sub-system (M&C), allowing full control of the unmanned sites from the EUMETSAT main control room.